Click here to register.

 Turn off any other audio programs on your PC (i.e. music players, audio editors, etc.)

 Position your mike so it does not pick up your breathing.
-While recording, try to minimize any non-speech noises (i.e. lip smacking, taking a breath, ...) or background noise.
-Don't exhale until after you have clicked the Stop button.
+While recording, try to minimize any non-speech noises (i.e. exhaling, taking a breath, lip smacking, ...) or background noise.

 The black box near the bottom of your screen will display the audio waveform of your recording.
-Please record a test recording to ensure your microphone volume is not too high or too low.
+Please record a test recording to ensure your microphone volume is not too loud or too soft.

 Recording Prompts